A member organization founded in 1991 to advocate and promote the practice

 Thinking of Flying a Drone in Antarctica?

-2017 / 2018 - IAATO Members have agreed that they will not allow the recreational use of drones, or Unmanned Aerial Vehicles (UAVs), in the unique, and often wildlife rich, coastal areas of Antarctica until more is known about their responsible use.
+2017 / 2018 - IAATO Members have agreed that they will not allow the recreational use of drones, or Unmanned Aerial Vehicles (UAVs), in the unique, and often wildlife-rich, coastal areas of Antarctica until more is known about their responsible use.
 The ban will be reviewed annually in May to allow for potential technological advances and further developments within the regulatory community.
 Antarctic travellers interested in using a UAV for purposes other than recreational use in Antarctica must check with their tour operator or travel agent as far in advance of travel as possible.
 Read More

 What does IAATO do?